 In the late 1980s, the Big Green Lake LCD completed an inventory of barnyards in the Big Green Lake watershed (excluding Fond du Lac County) to assess each lot’s potential for phosphorus runoff.
 At that time, 43 barnyards were identified, with 30 listed as potential resource concerns.
 All resource concerns for these concerned lots were corrected to minimize the phosphorus entering the lake.

 Thirty years later, in 2017, the barnyards within the Big Green Lake watershed were re-inventoried.
-There are now 14 total barnyard lots, with just a few identified as potential resource concerns1444.
+There are now 14 total barnyard lots, three identified as potential resource concerns (see Table 14 and Figure 44).
 With funds available through NWQI and local partners, the Land Conservation Department will work with these few individuals to correct any issues that are causing runoff.

-14
+Fond du Lac County LWCD has not completed any barnyard inventories for the Fond du Lac County portion of the Green Lake watershed, though they have likely completed a walkover for assessment of NR 151 compliance.
+As of March 2021, Fond du Lac County LWCD reports no known issues from barnyards in the watershed.

+Table 14.
+Green Lake County LCD completed a barnyard inventory in 2017.
+The results of that survey are reported by TMDL sub-basin.